DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 1b.
 Ample/Covid-19b: piano vocal version of 19a.

 1c.
-Ample/Covid-19c: 95 minutes (55 shorter movements); reader (A); soloist (B); trio and/or small chorus; English horn, clarinet doubling bass clarinet, bassoon doubling contrabassoon; D. B. string quartet, piano, & at least 3 dancers.
+Ample/Covid-19c: 95 minutes (55 shorter movements); reader (A); soloist (B); solo trio and/or small choir; English horn, clarinet doubling bass clarinet, bassoon doubling contrabassoon; D. B. string quartet, piano, & at least 3 dancers.

 1d.
 Ample/Covid-19d. piano vocal version of 19c; This is the original version.

-2. The Journey: 75 minutes, narrations by the composer with poems by James Joyce.
+2. The Journey: 75 minutes, narrations by the composer with pomes by James Joyce.
 A man must

 go to an alternate universe to destroy "The Beast" in order to save the world.
 As a gay man, he would be killed immediately, so he becomes a woman.
 "The Journey" may be performed as an oratorio, or as a staged opera (please see VII/III/2), but it is best performed as a ballet.
 Completed in 2024.
 Title with Jessica Mink, to the right.

-Please see V/Vb/2 "The Book of Runes" for more contemporary plain song to poems by James Joyce; & click on James Joyce, or Jessica Mink, to the right, to see a list of settings of all of the Joyce poems as set by this composer.
+Please see V/Vb/2 "The Book of Runes" for more contemporary plain song to pomes by James Joyce; & click on James Joyce, or Jessica Mink, to the right, to see a list of settings of all of the Joyce pomes as set by this composer.

 Picture